panacloud/cli/tutorials/tutorial01-mock-api-with-custom-data/README.md

 Follow the steps below to use custom mock lambda in your CLI app.

 * Change the `mockLambdaLayer` asset path property in editable src/panacloudconfig.json from `mock_lambda_layer` to `editable/src/customMockLambdaLayer`
-* Run the `panacloud update` command (This will update all mock lambda imports in CLI generated code including test cases)
+* Run the `panacloud update` command (This will update all mock lambda imports in CLI generated code)

 #### Caution!
 If you make a change to the graphql schema in `editable/src/graphql/schema/schema.graphql` and then execute the command `panacloud update`, your custom customMockLambdaLayer will not be updated.
 Instead, it will only change `types` inside `types/index.ts`, and the user will need to update his code accordingly.